zdfowler/cybr8420-project/code_review.md

 List of CWEs for Node.js (note that not all of these will be applicable to Keeweb):<br/>
 [Node.js CWEs](https://github.com/jesusprubio/strong-node)<br/>
 <br/>
-CWE's from Threat Modeling (State: Needs investigation):
+CWE's from Threat Modeling (Only threats with state of "Needs investigation"):
 CWE-266 - Incorrect Privilege Assignment
 CWE-290 - Authentication Bypass by Spoofing<br/>
 <br/>